-No medication will be taken on day trips and outings unless prescribed for a specific pupil by a doctor.
+No medicines will be taken on day trips and outings unless prescribed for a specific pupil by a doctor.
 It is the responsibility of the Trip Leader to assess what First Aid provision is necessary for each outing or trip.

-Non-prescribed medications are also taken in the First Aid boxes on residential trips

-(see Appendix 5 for list of medicines and the consent form parents must sign before each trip).
+Non-prescribed medicines are also taken in the First Aid boxes on residential trips (see Appendix 5 for list of medicines and the consent form that each parent must sign before each trip).